Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 So the base decided it wanted Donald Trump as his party's nominee.

-He became the nominee, fair and square.
+He became the nominee fair and square.

 Then he won the election.

-And yes, he didn't win, as the Hill pointed out, Hillary fundraised more.
+As the Hill pointed out, Hillary fundraised more.

-She got more fundraising funds, and she had more superbillionaire donors.
+She got more fundraising funds.

 And yes, she won the popular vote because it's not a popular vote.

-You'd never see anyone in New Hampshire or Iowa, because there aren't any people there, and instead uh people would be campaigning in California and New York and trying to maximize the turnout of minority Republicans in New York and in California.
+And instead, people would be campaigning in California and New York and trying to maximize the turnout of minority Republicans in New York and in California.

-You'd have a completely different kind of election played by completely different kind of rules, but that's not the kind of system we have, and then the system that the we have had uh for two hundred and forty years, President Trump won.
+You'd have a completely different kind of election played by completely different kind of rules, but that's not the kind of system we have.

 And don't underestimate them on this.